Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Canonical quantization of general relativity

-a sum of gauge-fixing and Faddeev--Popov terms is BRS-null, because anti-ghost and surface forms are nilpotent.
-As the result, the Faddeev--Popov Lagrangian form can be obtained as;
+the sum of the gauge-fixing and Faddeev--Popov terms is BRST-null because both the antighost and surface forms are nilpotent.
+Accordingly, the Faddeev--Popov Lagrangian-form can be obtained as

-The Faddeev--Popov Lagrangian form is {\it not} Lorentz invariant, even if $\alpha=1$, and the $\alpha$-term in $\LLL_{FP}$ is not vanished after multiplying $\delBRS\left[\SSS_{ab}\right]$.
-Therefore, the Faddeev--Popov Lagrangian form can fix the Lorentz invariance.
-Finally the quantum Lagrangian form, (\ref{QLGF}), (\ref{LGF}), and (\ref{LFP}) with any value of $\alpha$, satisfies all four requirements given above.
-According to the particle-physics terminologies, it is referred to as Landau-gauge when $\alpha=0$, and Feynman-gauge when $\alpha=1$, respectively.
+The Faddeev--Popov Lagrangian-form is not Lorentz invariant, even if $\alpha={\cGR}$, and the $\alpha$-term in $\LLLFP$ does not vanish after multiplying with $\delBRST\left[\SSS_{ab}\right]$.
+It is thus confirmed that the Faddeev--Popov Lagrangian form validates the Lorentz invariance.
+Finally, a quantum Lagrangian with any value of $\alpha$ satisfies the abovementioned requirements.
+According to particle physics terminologies, this is referred to as the Landau gauge when $\alpha=0$, and Feynman-gauge when $\alpha=1$.

-An equation of motion can be obtained as the Euler--Lagrange equation under the variational principle.
-All relevant equations of motion are derived in Appendix~\ref{app2}.
+An Euler--Lagrange equation of motion can be obtained under the variational principle.
+All relevant equations of motion are listed in Appendix~\ref{app2}.